Goose3278/Quest/README.md

 - Download Globus Connect Personal
 - d5990400-6d04-11e5-ba46-22000b92c6ec or Northwestern Quest to find the endpoint in Quest.
 - path: /projects/p32069
 - Search Northwestern Quest Onedrive Pilot to get access to Quest.
-You can sync the files in /projects/p32069 daily to Onedrive.
+You can sync the files in project folder daily to Onedrive.

 For more details: https://services.northwestern.edu/TDClient/30/Portal/KB/ArticleDet?ID=2014